-Component Policy Base salary and benefits The salary level will be set taking into account relevant market data, the experience and skills of the individual, responsibilities of the individual and the salaries paid to similar roles in comparable companies in line with the current process undertaken by the Committee when setting the salary levels for its existing directors.
-Whilst it is not envisaged that it will be required, as provided for in the relevant regulations, the Committee reserves the right to exceed the fixed pay limits set out in the policy table, in exceptional circumstances, to secure the appointment of a high calibre individual.
-Executive Directors shall be eligible to receive benefits in line with the Company's benefits policy as set out in the remuneration policy table.
+Component Policy Base salary and benefitsThe salary level will be set taking into account relevant market data, the experience and skills of the i responsibilities of the individual and the salaries paid to similar roles in comparable companies in line current process undertaken by the Committee when setting the salary levels for its existing Directors not envisaged that it will be required, as provided for in the relevant regulations, the Committee rese to exceed the fixed pay limits set out in the policy table, in exceptional circumstances, to secure the o of a high calibre individual.
+Executive Directors shall be eligible to receive benefits in line with the Company's benefits policy, as set out in the remuneration policy table.
 Pension Executive Directors will be able to receive a pension contribution or receive a supplement in lieu of pension contributions in line with the Company's pension policy as set out in the remuneration policy table.
-Annual bonus Executive Directors will be eligible to participate in the Annual Bonus Plan with at least 40% of the bonus outcome normally subject to deferral under the proposed new DSBP as set out in the remuneration policy table.
+Annual bonus Executive Directors will be eligible to participate in the Annual Bonus Plan with at least 40% of the bonus outcome normally subject to deferral under the DSBP, as set out in the remuneration policy table.
 For Executive Directors joining part way through a year, awards would be pro-rated.
 Different performance measures may be set initially for the Annual Bonus Plan, taking into account the responsibilities of the individual, and the point in the financial year that they joined.
 The annual maximum potential opportunity under this plan is 150% of salary.
-Long-term incentives Executive Directors will be eligible to participate in the LTIP set out in the remuneration policy table.
-Awards may be granted up to the maximum opportunity allowable under plan rules at the Committee's discretion of 300% of salary under the LTIP.
+Long-term incentives Executive Directors will be eligible to participate in the RSP set out in the remuneration policy table.
+Awards may be granted up to the maximum opportunity allowable under plan rules at the Committee's discretion of 150% of salary under the RSP.
 An award may be made on or shortly following an appointment assuming the Company is not in a prohibited period.